CRSL

 Students will learn the difference between intent and impact and brainstorm ways to bring them into alignment.

-We build on all the lessons and discuss how these concepts relate to leadership.
-We create space for students to tell their story through writing a letter about themselves as a leader to their future selves or someone that they know.
+We build on all the lessons and discuss how these concepts relate to leadership and community.
+We also create space for students to share the original comic strip story they have been developing over the past five sessions.

 Definition of Terms